-The more than century old FMCG, Hamdard, has adopted a transformation strategy to target the youth who aspire for convenience and on-the-go formats.
-Although RoohAfza has very loyal customer base and does well as a product but somehow it has not found a connect with the new generation as they probably prefer the more ‘cool’ ready-to-drink formats.
+The more than century-old FMCG, Hamdard, has adopted a transformation strategy to target the youth who aspire for convenience and on-the-go formats.
+Although RoohAfza has a very loyal customer base and does well as a product somehow it has not found a connection with the new generation as they probably prefer the more ‘cool’ ready-to-drink formats.
 RoohAfza Fusion aims to target this group and is confident that it will prove to be ‘category shaker.’

 CCI approves Reliance Retail-Heritage deal

 The Competition Commission of India has given the nod to the Heritage Foods acquisition of Reliance Retail’s dairy business.
 Reliance Retail deal has been cleared by the CCI as a slump sale.
 Reliance Retail is a subsidiary of the larger Reliance Industries Ltd. The dairy arm of the business has an all India presence and the company procures, processes and distributes dairy products under the two bands Dairy Life and Dairy Pure.
 Heritage Foods, on the other hand, is a private sector enterprise involved in businesses like dairy, retail, bakery, agri and renewable energy.

 The Bengaluru based B2B agri-marketing platform, Ninjacart has raised Rs.37 crores in series B funding.
 The funding has come from investors like Accel Partners, Nandan Nilekani’s NRJN Trust, Mistletoe, Qualcomm Ventures and M&S Partners.
 Ninjacart aims to use the funds to increase hiring and more automation of its supply chain.